Cigoler/product-catalog/src/content/products/170-rush-litho-text.md

 ---
-title: 'Ghostface Scream - [Litho]'
+title: 'Rush Text - [Litho]'
-description: 'Ghostface scream LED light.
-Perfect for any horror fan.
-Different options available, one with lots of blood. one with a little blood and one with no blood.'
+description: '80s Canadian Rock trio Rush.
+They have stood the test of time.
+A great time item to appreciate there work.
+Rush text which is made from a series of litho images of the band.'
 category: 'LED Light Boxes'
 subcategory: 'Standard'
-catalogue number: '060'
+catalogue number: '170'
 tags: [
-    'ghostface',
+    'rush',
-    'horror',
+    'rock',
     'Lightbox',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/060.png'
+heroImage: '/images/170.jpg'
 ---

-Placeholder content for Ghostface Scream.
+Placeholder content for Rush Text - [Litho].